Kia Hiwa RĀ

-The Trust Office is now open under COVID-19 Status Level 2.
+The Trust Office is open under COVID-19 Status Level 2.
 Kindly practice safe distancing and sanitising requirements if you should visit.
-In the meantime please continue to review this website for updates from the Ministry of Health COVID-19 Updates.
+However, if you are unwell, please seek medical attention.
+In the meantime continue to review this website for any MOH updates .
 Click here »

-The Trust Office is now open under COVID-19 Status Level 2.
+The Trust Office is open under COVID-19 Status Level 2.
 Kindly practice safe distancing and sanitising requirements if you should visit.
-In the meantime please continue to review this website for updates from the Ministry of Health COVID-19 Updates
+However, if you are unwell, please seek medical attention.
+In the meantime continue to review this website for any MOH updates

 Click here »

 E rere tōtika ana aku mihi ki ngā whatu mauri o ngā tihi whakarongo kōrero, ki ngā paritū kārangaranga, ki ngā tai aumihi, ki ngā awa whakatere taniwha.

 There is one new case of COVID-19 in the community linked to the existing Tāmaki Makaurau cases.

 This latest case (Case G) is a household contact of Cases D, E and F which we announced on Wednesday.
 This person had previously returned a negative test, taken on Monday 15 February and has been isolating at home.
 They are currently in the process of transferring to the Tāmaki quarantine facility.

 There is one additional member of this household who has returned a negative test result but is also being transferred to quarantine.

 I want to mihi to these people and our whānau in Tāmaki who have been working with us to keep COVID-19 out of our communities.

 As we head into the weekend, here are some updates for you and your whānau.